 Ayres builds robots based on lobster and sea lamphrey neurobiology, respectfully, and states that lobsters lack the brain anatomy needed to feel pain.
 This is mainly due to lobsters being wholey swallowed by predators which has resulted in the species not developing enough to do so.

 Both Doctors Ellwood and another scientist named Michael Tlusty who is a lobster biologist at the University of Massachusetts Boston remain convinced that we cannot be sure if lobsters feel pain or not.

 Lobsters feeling pain is not out of the realm of possibility.
-An opinion piece published in Smithsonian magazine January 8th, whose author, Ferris Jabr, posited animal rights protections for fish citing a few biologists and scientific studies (that were un-sourced) who concluded that fish feel pain too.
+An opinion piece published in Smithsonian magazine January 8th, whose author (science reporter Ferris Jabr) posited animal rights protections for fish citing a few biologists and un-sourced scientific studies who concluded that fish feel pain too.